 Online Master’s Programs

-Students working towards a degree in Child Counseling will have the opportunity to enroll in courses that will provide extensive knowledge and skills for this job.
+Students working toward a child counselor degree can enroll in courses that will provide extensive knowledge and skills that are relevant to the career.
 The courses offered in these degree programs were developed to empower students to work with children in a mental health capacity.
-Students will study childhood mental illness, affects of trauma, and counseling methods.
-Completing a Bachelors degree will give you some insight into the development of children, but graduate courses will better prepare you to be a professional in this field.
-There are many areas you can specialize in when becoming a Child Counselor.
+Students can study childhood mental illness, the effects of trauma, and counseling methods.
+There are also many areas of specialization to consider.
+Alongside their graduate coursework, students may also have the opportunity to be directly trained by specialists in the field of therapy practices and childhood development.

 Where Do Child Counselors Work?